simtoolbox/SIMToolbox/README.md

 SIMToolbox is an open-source, modular set of functions for MATLAB designed for processing data acquired by structured illumination microscopy.
 Both optical sectioning and super-resolution applications are supported.
 The software is also capable of maximum a posteriori probability image estimation (MAP-SIM), an alternative method for reconstruction of structured illumination images.
 MAP-SIM can potentially reduce reconstruction artifacts, which commonly occur due to refractive index mismatch within the sample and to imperfections in the illumination.

-Authors: Pavel Křížek, Tomáš Lukeš, Martin Ovesný, Karel Fliegel, and Guy M. Hagen
+Authors: Pavel Křížek, Tomáš Lukeš, Martin Ovesný, Jakub Pospíšil, Vojtěch Terš, Karel Fliegel, and Guy M. Hagen

 Published in: Bioinformatics, October 2015, doi: 10.1093/bioinformatics/btv576